kstenerud/KSCrash/README.md

 - Deadlock detection

-The following features are newer and not as tested as the rest:

-- Objective-C introspection.

-These features are being used in deployed systems, but have not had as much exposure as the rest of the library.

-Also, the backend side is not done yet, though Hockey and Quincy integration is fully implemented and working (more on the way as time allows).
+Also, the backend side is not done yet, though Hockey, Quincy, and email integration is fully implemented and working (more on the way as time allows).

 And finally, the documentation sucks :P